The W-2 or Wage Income Form

 Did You Get Multiple W-2s?

 .
-As each Employer you worked for during a given Tax Year is required to send you a W-2, you might have multiple W-2s to report on your Tax Return.
-Furthermore, you might get two or more W-2s from the same employer if you need to report income in multiple State or Localities.
-You can enter enter, report multiple W-2s on eFile.com as you prepare your taxes.
+As each employer you worked for during a given tax year is required to send you a W-2, you might have multiple W-2s to report on your tax return.
+Furthermore, you might get two or more W-2s from the same employer if you need to report income in multiple stats or localities.

 Contact the IRS about your missing W-2(s)

-A: Your name, address, Social Security number, and phone number
+A: Your name, address, and Social Security number

 C: The dates you worked for the employer